PHI and PII: How they impact HIPAA compliance and your marketing strategy

 What is high-impact PII for some could be at a low impact level for others.
 Each organization will have different needs depending on the types of PII they are storing and the way it is organized.
 For example, Social Security Numbers are more sensitive than phone numbers and may be categorized at a high confidentiality impact level.
 In addition, a breach involving the information of 30 people will likely be less impactful than one involving 300,000 people.

 When a PII breach occurs, businesses must report the incident.
-But data breach notification laws vary state by state.
 US lawmakers have introduced legislation requiring companies to notify the government within 24 hours of a data breach.
 Many states do not have strict deadlines when businesses report a violation to the government.
+Data breach notification laws vary state by state.
+All 50 states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands have laws requiring private businesses, and in most states, governmental entities as well, to notify individuals of security breaches of information involving PII.
+Check out the list of Security Breach Notification Laws.

 Deliberate, unauthorized disclosure of PII to others may result in incarceration and fines of up to $5,000.